askinjohn/npm-readme-mcp/README.md

 ### 2. `searchPackages`

-Searches the npm registry for packages matching a query.
+Searches the npm registry for packages.
+Allows filtering by query text, author, and keywords.
+Results are sorted by a combination of popularity and quality by default.

 **Input Schema:**